percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

 |MySQL| generates default key and certificate
 files and places them in data directory.
 You can either use them or generate new certificates.
-For generation of new certificate please refer to :ref:`generate-keys-certs` section.
+For the generation of new certificate please refer to :ref:`generate-keys-certs` section.

 .. _encrypt-replication-traffic: